MERIT is open to certificated teachers and educators in California and a few select places in the program are reserved for international teachers.

 - Evaluate and report on implemented projects

 I'm sure you noticed the fees you are expected to pay for taking MERIT program classes.
-MERIT Teachers become partners with the KCI in providing a rich professional development experience.
-The KCI will pay the tuition fees for 5-units of college credit earned during the two-week MERIT Summer Institute and the parking fees.
+MERIT Teachers become partners with the KCI in providing a rich professional learning experience.
+The KCI will pay the course fees for 5-units of college credit earned during the two-week MERIT Summer Institute and the parking fees.
 These are quarter units, not semester units.
-Based on the Foothill College Winter 2014 fees ($47 once-per-quarter basic fee plus $31 per unit), California MERIT teachers are expected to pay:
+Based on the Foothill College Winter 2016 fees ($52 once-per-quarter basic fee plus $31 per unit), California MERIT teachers are expected to pay:

 - parking fees per car per day are $3

-The estimated total cost for California residents to participate in the MERIT professional development experience is estimated at $296 plus parking fees.
-A real bargain, we believe this to be.
-For more information visit the Foothill College Fee Schedule page
+The estimated total cost for California residents to participate in the MERIT professional development experience is estimated at $311 plus parking fees.
+A real bargain, we believe this to be, for sure.
+For more information visit the Foothill College Fee Schedule

-Attached below is the year-at-a-glance document, MERIT 2015 Overview, for a visual representation of the program requirements and milestones.
-Please give it a look to get a better sense of what the program entails.
+At the bottom of this page is the year-at-a-glance document, MERIT 2016 Overview, which provides a visual representation of the program requirements and milestones.
+Please review it to get a better sense of what the program entails and when major milestones occur